StepanBambestikov/vote-contract/README.md

 - **Token Staking**: Users can stake tokens for different time periods
 - **Weighted Voting**: Voting power is calculated based on stake amount and duration
 - **NFT Vote Records**: Each completed vote is minted as an NFT with detailed metadata
-- **Threshold-Based Consensus**: Votes require minimum participation thresholds
+- **Threshold-Based Consensus**: Votes require minimum participation thresholds for all staking users

 ## Contract Structure